Analysis and systematic discretization of a Fokker-Planck equation with Lorentz force: Existence of solutions

 Let $\emax=\e^M > \e^{M-1} > \ldots > \e^0 = \emin$ denote a partition of the energy interval $\E=(\emin,\emax)$.
-For ease of notation, we assume $e^{m-1} = e^{m} - \tE$ to be equidistant.
+For ease of notation, we assume $\e^{m-1} = \e^{m} - \tE$ to be equidistant.
 For any sequence $(u^m)_{m \ge 0}$, we write

-to denote the backward difference quotient.
-We use $u^m=u(\e^m)$ and $\bar u^m=\frac{1}{\tE} \int_{\e^{m}}^{\e^{m+1}} u(\e) d\e$ to denote the evaluation and local averages of a function $u$ depending on the energy variable $\e$.
-Following the physical origin of the problem, we traverse through \eqref{eq:fp} from high to low energy and, in view of \eqref{eq:ibc}, choose $\psi^M=0$.
-The approximations $\psi^m$ for $\psi(e^m)$, $m \le M-1$, are then obtained by solving recursively
+for the backward difference quotient.
+We use $u^m=u(\e^m)$ and $\bar u^m=\frac{1}{\tE} \int_{\e^{m}}^{\e^{m+1}} u(\e) \, \d\e$ to denote the evaluation and local averages of a function $u$ depending on the energy variable $\e$.
+Note that we traverse through \eqref{eq:fp} from high to low energy, following the physical origin of the slowing-down approximation.
+In view of \eqref{eq:ibc}, we thus choose $\psi^M=0$ for initialization.
+The approximations $\psi^m \approx \psi(e^m)$ for the lower energy levels $\e^m$, $m \le M-1$, are then obtained by solving recursively

-Let us note that a local average of the source term is used on the right hand side of \eqref{eq:me}.
-Apart from this modification and the reverse transition through the energy levels, from high to low, this method amounts to a standard implicit Euler \emph{time-stepping} scheme, if $\e$ is interpreted as pseudo-time.
+Let us note that a local average of the source term is used on the right-hand side of \eqref{eq:me}.
+Apart from this modification and the reverse transition through the energy levels, from high to low, this method amounts to a standard implicit Euler \emph{time-stepping} scheme, with $\e$ interpreted as pseudo-time.